wrought/learning-to-research/README.md

 # Learning to Research Theme

-A WordPress child theme based on P2 for sharing the experiences and notes of students participating in open-ended learning through collaboration with people outside the class--such as researchers or scientists.
+A WordPress child theme based on P2 and P2 Responsive for sharing the experiences and notes of students participating in open-ended learning through collaboration with people outside the classroom--such as researchers or scientists.

 ## Installation